jameswolff96/moonshae-isles/campaign/act1/chapter3.md

 #### Key Locations:

 1. **Moonlit Glade:** A small grove at the center of the quarter, rumored to be a meeting place for fey beings.
-      - **NPC:** Naiya Whisperwind, a dryad who offers cryptic advice about the artifact’s nature in exchange for help resolving disturbances in her glade.
+      - **NPC:** Naiya Whisperwind, a dryad who offers cryptic advice about the artifact’s nature in exchange for help resolving disturbances in her glade (See *Glade Intruders*).

 #### Encounters and Events:

-1. **Fey Disturbance:** Players must navigate a conflict between two fey factions, choosing sides or finding a peaceful resolution.
+1. **Major Fey Bargain:**
+      - **Event**: A powerful fey entity, such as a satyr lord or a dryad queen, appears in the Moonlit Glade.
+The fey offers vital information about Eryndor’s artifact but demands a significant price (e.g., a memory, a favor owed, or a magical item).
+2. **Glade Intruders:**

 ### Wolf Quarter